d/orca-notes/RefPtr.md

 };
 ```

+We have 324 (`SafeRelease`d, or 486 for `Release`) such member variables in ORCA `.cpp` files.

 # Owner propagation
 Once we write out the annotation done in the base cases, we can further propagate the annotation.
-We don't know how far we can get with one iteration, but the hope is that we converge pretty quickly.
+We don't know how far we can get with one iteration (because the derivation is iterative / recursive),
+but the hope is that we converge to a stationary point pretty quickly.
 IDK, we'll need to try and find out.

 ## prop.varOwn
 A local variable initialized with a function returning an owner is an owner. i.e. when we match: